kevinlee/mookSelectMenu/README.md

         }
     }

-In this example, 'title' is included but is optional and will default to 'Select an Action...'
+In this example the "title" of the menu will default to 'Select an Action...'